 When wearing this model on a run, even when it got wet with snow, the fabric dries out quickly.
 Like many merino wool layers, it needs appropriate ventilation to ensure it stays dry.
 If you intend to wear it underneath a pair of snow pants, be sure they have zippered vents or a breathable design if you plan on sweating.
 Of the merino wool base layers tested, this offers some of the best drying speeds and breathability that we've seen due in part to its thinner design and the inherent benefits of merino wool.

 We fell in love with the cute, contrasting colors of this base layer bottom, a refreshing change from the all-too-common grays and blacks typical of long underwear.
 The fabrics are soft to the touch and feel good to wear all day.
 We chose to wear them a lot while running and hiking.
 Even after wearing them during these sweaty activities, we'd come home and chill out without changing the bottom.

-Given the thinner design, it's not as cozy as thicker merino wool contenders, but we appreciate the warmth it provides even when a room is cold or winter is blowing hard.
+Given the thinner design, it's not as cozy as thicker merino wool contenders, but we appreciate the warmth it provides even when a room is cold, or winter is blowing hard.
 The fabric offers good structure and doesn't sag after using it for several days on end.
 We also appreciate that no smells accumulated after wearing it for over a week without washing it.

 The Ortovox Rock n' Wool bottoms for women are super stylish with great performance.
 This is a top performer in our review because of its great thermoregulation and comfort.
 It offers lightweight performance (even though it's advertised as a midweight base layer), doing great work wicking moisture away from the skin to keep you dry.
-While it's not the most insulative or durable base layer bottom, it's perfect for high-intensity activities on cool to cold days.
-Unfortunately, it comes with a high price tag, but you might find the values of Ortovox worth investing in.
+While it's not the most insulative base layer bottom, it's perfect for high-intensity activities on cool to cold days.
+Unfortunately, it comes with a high price tag, but you might find the value of Ortovox worth investing in.

 — Amber King